Judges Chapter 19 Summary

 3. Would this passage be appropriate for a sermon or Sunday school lesson?
 Why or why not?
 What are some other contexts where this passage may or may not be appropriate?

-4. How does there being no king in verse 1 relate to what happens in the chapter?
-How might things have been different if there was a king?
-How does this relate to our king Christ?
+4. How does the absence of a king in verse 1 relate to what happens in the chapter?
+How might things have been different if there had been a king?
+How does this relate to our King, Christ?

 5. Does verse 12 strike you as xenophobic?
 Why or why not?
 How does Judges 1:12 explain the background to why Israel and the Jebusites have the relationship they do?